excellalabs/blog-in-a-box/README.md

 A screenshot of what the settings might look like :

 > ![Branch protection settings for the main branch](readme-images/BranchProtection.png)

+### Updating to a later version of our theme

+This blog setup uses the [minimal mistakes theme](https://github.com/mmistakes/minimal-mistakes).

+In the `docs/_config.yml` file, you'll see the line `remote_theme: "mmistakes/minimal-mistakes@4.24.0"` (at the time of this writing).
+This means we're using release `v4.24.0` of the theme.

+From time to time, the theme may be updated and you'll see the update on [its releases page](https://github.com/mmistakes/minimal-mistakes/releases).
+If you want to be notified of updates, you can [go to the theme repository home page](https://github.com/mmistakes/minimal-mistakes), select `Watch --> Custom --> Releases`, which will subscribe you to release notifications.

+If you want to update to a release, we recommend you:

+* Read the release notes, which will contain information on breaking changes, upgrade steps, etc.
+* Note the version number on the release tag
+* Update the `_config.yml` to update the version in the `remote_theme` variable.

 ## Q & A